Helium-Labs/Algo-MiMC-Hasher/README.md

 ⭐ PRs, issues and feedback are welcomed.

+## Testing

+Prior to testing, run `yarn link` to test the built package itself, with `'algo-mimc-hasher'` referencing the built package.

 ## Disclaimer

 The code is provided "as is," without any warranties, express or implied, including but not limited to implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
 Use the code at your own risk.